jrfaller/diggit/README.md

 ### Setting-up analyses

 An analysis is applied to each repository.
 You can configure the analyses to be performed with the following command: `dgit analyses add test_analysis`.
 Analyses are performed in the order they have been added.
+Analyses are provided in the `plugins/analysis` folder (from the diggit installation or in any initialized diggit folder).
+The filename of an analysis is the underscore cased name of the class where it is defined (which is camel cased).

 ### Setting-up joins

 A join is performed after all analyses of all repositories have been performed.
 You can configure the joins to be performed with the following command: `dgit joins add test_join`.
 Joins are performed in the order they have been added.
+Similarly to analyses, joins are provided in the `plugins/join` folder (from the diggit installation or in any initialized diggit folder).
+The filename of a join is the underscore cased name of the class where it is defined (which is camel cased).

 ## Running analyses